Inside this article

-Forgetting about these invoices can lead to bad purchasing experiences and losing customers, to say the least.
+Not knowing about the invoice for export can lead to bad purchasing experiences and losing customers, to say the least.

 What is a commercial invoice?

-The commercial invoice is one of the most important documents in international sales operations.
-This accounting document is used to calculate the taxes and duties to be paid in customs clearance, and it also serves as proof of the sale between exporter and importer.
+The commercial invoice is one important document used in international sales operations.
+It helps calculate the taxes and duties to be paid in customs clearance, and it also serves as proof of the sale between exporter and importer.

 The commercial invoice is often confused with other documents such as the proforma invoice, the bill of lading, the customs invoice or even with the packing list.
-These documents aren’t exactly the same as the commercial invoice, so they shouldn’t be used in the same way.
-Later, we will explain the differences and similarities between these various documents.
+These documents aren’t exactly the same as the export commercial invoice, so they shouldn’t be used in the same way.

 Automating this task is, without a doubt, one of the best ways to avoid shipping issues that can be caused by human error and to keep your international customers as happy as your domestic ones.